cms-PdmV/pMp/README.md

 ##### Attributes:

 * dataset_name - name of dataset from McM
+* datatiers - list of datatiers from McM's sequences
 * flown_with - name of flow that request is associated with
 * history - list of dictionaries that have keys 'action' (value is string) and 'time' (value is int - unix timestamp) that represent actions as they appear in McM ('created', 'approved', 'submitted', 'done', etc.)
 * member_of_campaign - name of campaign that this request is member of